 The Centre has accommodation for 51 young people in four different units, Bronte, Huon, Franklin, and Liffey.
-It offers four levels of programs with the first two being compulsory.
+It offers four levels of programs with the first two being compulsory:

 The Committee's report was released in July 2007 and made 32 recommendations relating to the Centre.
 These included amending the Youth Justice Act to give magistrates more diversionary options when sentencing young offenders, and changing the name of the institution to Ashley Secure Care Centre.
+Neither of these happened.

-Cite this: http://www.findandconnect.gov.au/guide/ref/TE00070
+Cite this: http://www.findandconnect.gov.au/guide/tas/TE00070

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

-Except where otherwise noted, content on this site is licensed under a Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License